 The first permanent English settlement was established by a joint stock company, the Virginia Company.
 Named for Elizabeth, the “virgin queen,” the company gained royal approval to establish a colony on the east coast of North America, and in 1606, it sent 144 men and boys to the New World.
 In early 1607, this group sailed up Chesapeake Bay.
 Finding a river they called the James in honor of their new king, James I, they established a ramshackle settlement and named it Jamestown.
 Despite serious struggles, the colony survived.

 Many of Jamestown’s settlers were desperate men; although they came from elite families, they were younger sons who would not inherit their father’s estates.
 The Jamestown adventurers believed they would find instant wealth in the New World and did not actually expect to have to perform work.
-Henry Percy, the eighth son of the Earl of Northumberland, was among them.
+George Percy, born in England to the eighth Earl of Northumberland, was among them.
 His account, excerpted below, illustrates the hardships the English confronted in Virginia in 1607.

 George Percy and the First Months at Jamestown